scala-phase/scala-orms/ScalaQuery/preso/sq.md

 * Explicit multi-way joins are broken.
 See this May 27 thread:
   <https://groups.google.com/forum/#!topic/scalaquery/lgI1ADShEM8>.
-  "You'd have to do them pair-wise, using sub-selects as necessary."
 * The syntax for explicit joins can quickly get complicated.
 * Implicit joins are generally easier to read and construct.